 Pursuing Strategic Acquisitions.
 While we primarily focus on organically growing our business, the possibility for quality acquisitions provides another avenue for future growth.
-Between 2017 and 2022, we completed six acquisitions, including two in 2022.
-Our experience and technological capabilities position us as a sophisticated player to acquire strong sub-scale or under-monetized sites that will benefit from our more established processes and technologies.
+Between 2017 and 2023, we completed eight acquisitions, and in March 2024, we entered into the Freebets.com Asset Purchase Agreement.
+Our experience and technological capabilities position us as a sophisticated player to acquire strong sub-scale or undermonetized sites that will benefit from our more established processes and technologies.
 We plan to continue to leverage our history of successful acquisitions and internal organic growth to search for potential targets with strategic assets and strong management teams.